getcarina/getcarina.com/_tutorials/012-servicenet.md

 ### Run a Redis container exposed only on ServiceNet

-If you don't want your container to be exposed to the public Internet, you need to specify the internal IP address of a segment when doing a `docker run` using the `--publish ip:hostPort:containerPort` flag.
-But because that flag requires a specific IP address, you first have to choose which segment you want the container to run on, and then discover the internal IP address of that segment.
+If you don't want your container to be exposed to the public Internet, you need to specify the internal IP address of a segment by using the `--publish ip:hostPort:containerPort` flag when you execute a `docker run` command.
+Because that flag requires a specific IP address, you first have to choose which segment you want the container to run on, and then discover the internal IP address of that segment.

-1. View your cluster info
+1. View your cluster information.

     ```bash
     $ docker info